 The following image shows the Stream applications view in the Grafana dashboard:

-Here's the Tasks & Batch applications view in Grafana dashboard:
+The following image shows the Tasks & Batch applications view in the Grafana dashboard:

-Next: visit the Servers Monitoring Feature Guide, Stream Monitoring Feature Guide and Task Monitoring Feature Guide guides for further information on how to set up the Data Flow monitoring infrastructure.
+Next, visit the Servers Monitoring Feature Guide, the Stream Monitoring Feature Guide and the Task Monitoring Feature Guide for further information on how to set up the Data Flow monitoring infrastructure.